virezox/mech/docs/readme.md

 2. try navigating to the target page from home screen, instead of going directly to page
 3. check media page for JSON requests
-4. check HAR file
-5. check HTML
-6. check JavaScript
+4. MITM Proxy Firefox
-7. MITM Proxy APK for JSON requests
+5. MITM Proxy APK for JSON requests
-8. JADX
+6. JADX

 ## Proxy